How Wordless Books Can Help Your Kid Learn to Read

 And wordless books are growing in popularity and garnering kudos.
-Since 2007, four wordless books have won the prestigious Caldecott Medal -- the top U.S. literary award for illustrated books:
+Since 2007, six wordless books have won the prestigious Caldecott Medal -- the top U.S. literary award for illustrated books:

 A Ball for Daisy, age 3+.
 The tale of a cute little dog who loves, then loses a favorite ball and is restored by getting a new one.

 The Lion & the Mouse, age 3+.
 A beautifully illustrated version of Aesop's fable about a lion who shows mercy to a mouse, who in turn frees the lion from a poacher's net; wordless except for animal sounds.